hashicorp/terraform-provider-vsphere/website/docs/d/host.html.markdown

 The following arguments are supported:

-* `datacenter_id` - (Required) The managed object reference ID of a datacenter.
+* `datacenter_id` - (Required) The [managed object reference
+  ID][docs-about-morefs] of a datacenter.
 * `name` - (Optional) The name of the host.
 This can be a name or path.
 Can be omitted if there is only one host in your inventory.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ~> **NOTE:** When used against an ESXi host directly, this data source _always_ fetches the server's host object ID, regardless of what is entered into `name`.

 ## Attribute Reference

-The only exported attribute is `id`, which is the managed object ID of this host.
+The only exported attribute is `id`, which is the [managed object ID][docs-about-morefs] of this host.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider